 The demographic advantage of a young population, ever increasing standard of living of its people and a remarkable continuity and support of the governments embracing new technologies to bridge the digital divide and connect more of its populace with the digital world will provide the impetus to growth of e-commerce in ASEAN.

-At the same time, with a diverse cultural fabric, a one size fits all approach to e-commerce may not work and homegrown e-commerce companies will spur the growth along with monoliths like Amazon, E Bay, etc. who also will have to adapt themselves to meet the needs of a diverse ASEAN market.
+At the same time, with a diverse cultural fabric, a “one size fits all” approach to e-commerce may not work and homegrown e-commerce companies will spur the growth along with monoliths like Amazon, E Bay, etc. who will also have to adapt themselves to meet the needs of a diverse ASEAN market.